FluffyFishGames/AdvancedCompany/.github/ISSUE_TEMPLATE/bug_report.md

 You can find the logs of the game in %appdata%/../LocalLow/ZeekerssRBLX/Lethal Company/

+The log file is called "Player.log" (or just Player if you have file extensions hidden)

 Please note: These logs will get overwritten everytime you start the game.
 So please get your logs right when the issue occured.

+**Add a list of all of your mods**

+Please provide a list of all mods you have installed.

+Go to Settings and select "Show dependency strings" and copy the text here.
+A code to your profile might also be helpful.